Best Vermont Sportsbooks: VT Sports Betting Apps 2025

 You can head to the sport betting section of the Department of Liquor and Lottery for more information, although we expect the resources here to grow when the industry actually launches in January 2024.

 Outside of Vermont, there are lots of national resources out there if you or anyone you know needs support with responsible gambling.
-They include the National Center for Responsible Gaming, Gamblers Anonymous, and National Council on Problem Gambling.
+They include the International Center for Responsible Gaming, Gamblers Anonymous, and National Council on Problem Gambling.
 You can also call 1-800-GAMBLER to talk with a professional.

 Finally, the sportsbooks themselves provide tools to help you manage your time and money on their platforms.
 They include: